Survey Sampling Methods

 of size n (in this problem, n

-is equal to 400) have an equal chance of being selected.
+is equal to 400) has an equal chance of being selected.
 In this

 problem, there was a 100 percent chance that the sample would